 3. Choose the one that is most important to you and score it 10.

-4. Rate the other qualities against it that are of the high importance of 8, low importance of 3.
+4. Rate the other qualities against it that are of the high priority of 8, low importance 3.

 5. List the different courses under consideration across the top.

-6. Choose from the courses the one which is best in each category and give a score of 10.
+6. Choose from the courses the one which is best in each category and give 10.

 7. Rate the other courses against it that are very good of 7, poor of 4.